QUICK TRAIL FACTS

 The trail systems of Lord and Pine Hills are in blue; the neighboring preserve trails are in green.

-There is a neighboring preserve, Bishop Cardinal, whose trails connect with this mountain trail network.
+Trails at a neighboring preserve, Bishop Cardinal, connect with the mountain trail network.

 Directions: There are two trailheads — one for Lord Hill, the other for Pine Hill.
 To get to the one closer to Pine Hill, follow Route 113 either 16.8 miles north from Fryeburg or 13.2 miles south from Gilead.
 Turn onto Deer Hill Road, which is .7 miles south of the Baldface Circle Trailhead on the eastern side of the road.
 Take Deer Hill Road 1.5 miles (becomes Shell Pond Road/Evergreen Valley Road) and take a right (soon after the trailhead sign for Big Deer Hill on the left) onto a short connecting road, followed by a quick left.
 Park to the side of the road.
 From here, the hike begins by continuing down the road (which also leads to some houses).